What is required to declare someone a dangerous offender?

 General Violence

-1. A pattern of behaviour (which the underlying offence is part of) that shows a failure of restraint and a likelihood of causing death or injury to other persons, or inflicting severe psychological damage on other person, in future;
+- A pattern of behaviour (which the underlying offence is part of) that shows a failure of restraint and a likelihood of causing death or injury to other persons, or inflicting severe psychological damage on other persons in the future;

 Sexual Violence

-1. Be convicted of a “serious personal injury offence” as defined by s.
-752 of the Criminal Code;
+- Be convicted of a “serious personal injury offence” as defined by s.
+752 of the Criminal Code; and

-2. By their conduct in any sexual matter, show a failure to control their sexual impulses, which demonstrates a likelihood of causing injury, pain or other evil to other persons through failure in the future to control their impulses.
+- By their conduct in any sexual matter, show a failure to control their sexual impulses, which demonstrates a likelihood of causing injury, pain or other harm to other persons through a failure in the future to control their impulses.